kumaravel198/echoes/gemini/README.md

 ### Setting the GEMINI_API_KEY

 The backend and CLI script both require the `GEMINI_API_KEY` environment variable to be set.
+The API key is stored as enviroment variable for security.
+More information can be found at https://ai.google.dev/gemini-api/docs/api-key

 **Linux/macOS (For current session):**
 ```bash